rjo-uk/satellite-configuration/README.md

 # satellite-configuration

-Sample configuration for Red Hat Satellite
+An ansible playbook and sample configuration for Red Hat Satellite.

 ## Requirements